mooreds/docs-1/get-started/quickstart.md

   LIMIT 100
 ```

-Edit the `get_slack_message` operation so it returns calendar events for the day:
+- Edit the `get_slack_message` operation so it returns calendar events for the day.

 ```javascript
 ({user}) => {